Ronan525/Git-Comet-Forum/README.md

 - **Reading**: Confirmed that posts displayed correctly on the forum page and individual post pages.
 - **Deleting**: Ensured that posts could be deleted by their authors and that a success notification appeared.
 - **Updating**: Verified that users could edit their posts and that changes were saved correctly.
-- **Drafting**: Tested the ability to save posts as drafts and publuish them later.
+- **Drafting**: Tested the ability to save posts as drafts and publish them later.

 #### **Comments**
 - **Posting**: Verified that users could post comments on published posts.